 Sharing what a child did for the day is an important aspect of keeping parents happy with their childcare choice.
 You can highlight circle time activities, the child’s mood and behavior and what they ate for lunch and at what time.

 These are all great and helpful details for parents to know.
 But printing off a review each day for every parent is expensive and time-consuming.

 Teachers can enter information about a child throughout the day.
 For infants, you can share when their diaper was changed, when they ate and how much, information on their sleep schedule and more.
 Parents will then get updates throughout the day and feel more engaged in their child’s care.

 It’s important to put emergency contact information at your teacher’s fingertips at all times.
-Printed sheets in every classroom though that you have to reprint every time a child joins or leaves your childcare center is wasteful and leaves room for error if your team forgets to print a new sheet on a child’s first day.
+Printed sheets in every classroom though are not ideal.
+You have to reprint these sheets every time a child joins or leaves your childcare center.
+This makes for a great deal of wastes paper and leaves room for error if your team forgets to print a new sheet on a child’s first day.

-Move your emergency contact information to childcare management software.
-In case of a technology glitch, you could always have one master emergency contact information file you keep in a secure place in the office, but this way you don’t have to update it for every room.
+Move your emergency contact information to your daycare software.
+In case of a technology glitch, you could always have one master emergency contact information file you keep in a secure place in the office.
+But this way you don’t have to update it for every room.

 Newsletters are great because they keep your clients updated on what is happening at your childcare center.
 But printing and mailing these newsletters is cumbersome.

 Move your newsletter to email so you can still share these fun stories and tidbits with parents without the cost and wasted paper.
-Childcare management software can help you manage your email list to make your newsletter simpler to send.
+Preschool software can help you manage your email list to make your newsletter simpler to send.